Our vision is a free Tibet in which Tibetans are able to determine their own future and the human rights of all are respected.

 Timeline of key activities

-See below for some of the highlights of our campaigning work over the last twenty-eight years.
-Read our 2013 - 14 Annual Review here (PDF).
+See below for some of the highlights of our campaigning work over the last thirty years.

 Free Tibet started life in 1987, when we were named Tibet Support Group UK.
 We renamed ourselves Free Tibet Campaign in 1996 and made one further name change in 2008, becoming Free Tibet.